deltafi/deltafi/CHANGELOG/unreleased/streaming-archive-and-compress.md

 -

 ### Tech-Debt/Refactor
-- Replaced deprecated CountingInputStream with BoundedInputStream.
+- Replaced deprecated CountingInputStream with BoundedInputStream in all usages

 ### Upgrade and Migration
 -